HBO Hacker Leaks Message From HBO Offering $250,000 'Bounty Payment'

 How any system, internal or external, has access to the systems where "valuable" information/data/media content exists without multiple levels of authentication, encryption and access controls seems to be something HBO shareholders should be seriously investigating.

 dont bullshit the hangman.
-(Score:3)
+(Score:5, Informative)

 There isnt a CISSP section on stalling for time by bullshitting people who are clearly far more intelligent than you.
 If anything, you've just hardened their resolve to leak more out of sheer animosity.